benbaran/msal-angular-example/README.md

 }
 ```

-### Create and Interceptor to Pass the Token with HTTP Requests
+### Create an Interceptor to Pass the Token with HTTP Requests

 ng g class msal/MsalInterceptor